In-Person Testing Will Remain an Option for the 2024-2025 Testing Year

-Starting with the August 2023 LSAT, most test takers will have the choice of whether to take the test at home, proctored by a live, remote proctor, or in person at a Prometric digital testing center.
-We are adding this option in response to test taker feedback.
-Our goal is to give test takers the choice of whichever option works best for them.
+Starting with the August 2023 LSAT, LSAC began offering most test takers the choice of whether to take the test at home in an online, live remote-proctored testing environment, or in person at a Prometric digital testing center.
+We are committed to giving test takers the choice of whichever option works best for them, and based on test taker feedback, we will continue to offer the LSAT in both modalities for the 2024-2025 testing cycle.

 Get Ready for the LSAT